A new way to find symbiotic stars: accretion disc detection with continuum survey photometry: Discussion

-Supporting an accretion disc origin for our flickering targets, and the absence of shell burning, we detected X-rays with photon energies above 2.4 keV in both targets for which we obtained {\it Chandra} X-ray exposures: SkySy 1-2 and SkySy 1-4.
-The highest-count spectrum (SkySy 1-2) requires an emitting plasma temperature higher than around 1$\times10^{7}$ K. The X-ray spectra closely resemble the $\delta$ or $\beta/\delta$ types in the \citet{Luna2013} schema for symbiotic star X-ray classification.
+Supporting an accretion disc origin for our flickering targets, and the absence of shell burning, we detected X-rays with photon energies above 2.4 keV in both targets for which we obtained {\it Chandra} X-ray exposures: SkySy 1-2 and SkySy 1-4.\footnote{It should be noted that, while there had previously been a claimed X-ray detection for our flickering V1044 Cen as well, this X-ray source is in fact associated with the same neighboring eclipsing binary that we mentioned in our \autoref{Flickering} \citep{Lima2024}.} The highest-count spectrum (SkySy 1-2) requires an emitting plasma temperature higher than around 1$\times10^{7}$ K. The X-ray spectra closely resemble the $\delta$ or $\beta/\delta$ types in the \citet{Luna2013} schema for symbiotic star X-ray classification.
 The X-ray {\it Chandra}-band observed luminosity for SkySy 1-2 was at least 5 $\times10^{30}$ erg s$^{-1}$ with 90\% confidence, and the low-count spectrum of SkySy 1-4 nevertheless had a higher count-rate than SkySy 1-2 would at the former's {\it Gaia} distance.
 This luminosity is towards the low end of the typical range for symbiotic stars \citep{Luna2013}, but red giants probably\footnote{We rely here on the current community consensus ascribing X-rays from M giants in the $10^{30}$ -- $10^{31}$ erg s$^{-1}$ range to accretion onto a companion \citep{Sahai2015, Schmitt2024}.
 The long-standing standard paradigm is that giants redder than the ``X-ray dividing line'' do not have exposed hot coronae (e.g., \citealt{Schmitt2024}, and references therein).
 Supporting this consensus, coronal X-ray luminosities in warmer stars are usually far lower than $10^{30}$ -- $10^{31}$ erg s$^{-1}$ \citep{Schmitt2024} except in the case of rapid rotation.
 And coronal temperatures in warmer stars with X-ray-emitting coronae are typically less than about 1$\times10^{7}$ K (1 keV), with values up to a few $\times10^{7}$ K possible for some stellar types.
 Sensitive XMM exposures on two unusually magnetic AGB stars have yielded no detections, with upper limits of $10^{30}$ erg s$^{-1}$ if the temperature is assumed to be at least $10^{7}$ K \mbox{\citep{Kastner2004}}.} cannot produce X-ray emission with this temperature and luminosity on their own \citep{Sahai2015,Schmitt2024}.
 The $\delta$-type appearance of the X-ray spectra hint at a WD accretor, but their low SNR cannot rule out an absorbed power law from a neutron star accretor.